Agramondis

 Duration: Oct 2020 - May 2021

-The project aims at understanding the nutritious food value chains and agri-SMEs through the monitoring and documentation of market dynamics, supply chains trends and shifting consumer perceptions in the light of COVID-19.
-The ultimate aim is provide targeted support to core food systems, workers, and markets during the COVID-19 emergency.
+The project aimed at understanding the nutritious food value chains and agri-SMEs through the monitoring and documentation of market dynamics, supply chains trends and shifting consumer perceptions in the light of COVID-19.
+The ultimate aim was to provide targeted support to core food systems, workers, and markets during the COVID-19 emergency.
 For this project, we developed Global, Nigeria and Kenya reports every two months for six months (three reports per category) using mainly secondary data as well as KIIs with food SMEs.

 PALLADIUM / PROPCOM MAI-KARFI - Value Chain Study of the Nigerian Agricultural Mechanization Sector